 Want to connect elsewhere in Europe?
 It gets even cheaper, thanks to LifeMiles' mixed-cabin award pricing and the fact that Lufthansa doesn't operate first class within Europe.
-Even with a relatively short flight in the states or in Europe, award rates often drop to around just 84,000 LifeMiles or less.
+Even with a relatively short flight within the U.S. or in Europe, award rates often drop to around just 82,000 LifeMiles or less.

 Cons When Booking with LifeMiles